samuelmaddock/metastream/README.md

 Most web apps typically provide only one way to connect to peers—using their proprietary backend service.
 If it ever goes down, you can no longer use the web app.

 By using Electron, I provide **two ways to connect to peers**: WebRTC, prone to downtime, and Websockets, always available for Direct IP connections.

-In the future, I'd like to investigate adding more ways to connect with friends such as using [Discord's Rich Presence](https://discordapp.com/developers/docs/rich-presence/how-to) features.

 ## How to Contribute